 In the realm of telecom, more of the electronic infrastructure will need to be replaced with equivalent optical infrastructure in order to enable progressively faster data transfer rates required in 5G networking.
 As electrical signals switch at faster rates, signal integrity problems such as crosstalk and radiated EMI become more severe, and losses on standard substrates increase at higher frequencies.
 While over-the-air transmission from a cell tower to a user’s mobile device will still be wireless, the networking and tower equipment itself will need to interface with a fiber network in order to accommodate the huge amount of data moving through the network.

 Replacing the electrical infrastructure in PCBs for networking equipment with optical interconnects relieves many signal integrity problems.
 With multi-mode fiber, the number of channels can be increased in a single interconnect without increasing routing density.
 This allows data rates to scale without significantly scaling board sizes or component sizes.

 If you think that all this sounds like it came from an episode of Star Trek, rest assured that this technology is closer to becoming commercialized than you may think.
-Companies like AIM Photonics companies are developing photonic microprocessors, electronic-photonic integrated circuits are being developed by the research community and private companies, and many in the community have already created proof-of concept boards that include optical interconnects for interfacing between optical and electronic components.
+Organizations like AIM Photonics are supporting development photonic microprocessors, electronic-photonic integrated circuits are being developed by the research community and private companies, and many in the community have already created proof-of concept boards that include optical interconnects for interfacing between optical and electronic components.